jeffcousins/trackbook/_PRESS-RELEASE.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Heading ##
-  > TrackBook

-## Sub-Heading ##
-  > An iOS app that helps you keep track of the books you've read.
+#### An iOS app that helps you keep track of the books you've read. ####

-## Summary ##
+Built with React Native

+### What does it do for me? ###
-  > If you have a bookshelf, then there's a good chance you own a ton of books.
+  If you have a bookshelf, then there's a good chance you own a ton of books.
 However, you probably have either read other books you don't own, read a few online, or even listened to some in audiobook format.
 The collection on your shelf is not a true representation of all the text you've read.
 With TrackBook, you have a quick reference to all the knowledge and stories you've encountered.

-## Problem ##
+#### Should I get it? ####
-  > Can you tell me the titles of all the books you've ever read?
+  Can you tell me the titles of all the books you've ever read?
 If not, you need TrackBook for your mobile device.

-## Solution ##
+#### I just downloaded it and tried it out.
+Now what? ####
-  > Hey!
+  Hey!
 Now you can show me all the books you've read!
 Let's discuss your favorites over coffee.

-## Quote from You ##
   > "Read moar!" -Jeff Cousins

 ## How to Get Started ##
-  > Download the app from Apple's App Store.
+  Download the app from Apple's App Store.
 Log in with your GitHub username, search for a book, and tap it to add it to your collection.
 It's that easy.

-## Customer Quote ##
   > "My goal this year was to read twenty-four new books.
-TrackBook helped me keep track of them all and allowed me to search for new books by my favorite authors." -Hermione Granger
+TrackBook helped me keep track of them all and allowed me to search for new books by my favorite authors." _-Hermione Granger_

-## Closing and Call to Action ##
+### So now what? ###
-  > Get TrackBook on your iPhone!
+  Get TrackBook on your iPhone!